-In the past Cordoba was the capital of Muslim Spain and the center of medieval Europe.
-A mix of beautiful setting on the river Guadalquivir and some extraordinary historic treasures gives a special romantic vibe to Cordoba.
+Cordoba was once the capital of Muslim Spain and a major center of medieval Europe.
+A mix of beautiful settings on the river Guadalquivir and some extraordinary historic treasures gives a special romantic vibe to Cordoba.
 La Mezquita (the Mosque-Cathedral of Córdoba) is without any question one of the most fascinating architectural masterpieces in the World.

-Main attractions in Cordoba in Spain: Mosque of Cordoba (the Mosque-Cathedral of Córdoba), Alcazar of the Christian Monarchs, Juderia de Cordoba (Jewish Quarter), Puente Romano (the Roman Bridge), Moorish tea rooms (teterías) in Cordoba, los patios de Cordoba (beautiful old-time patios full of flowers and with an old-times vibe)
+Main attractions in Cordoba in Spain: Mosque of Cordoba (the Mosque-Cathedral of Córdoba), Alcazar of the Christian Monarchs (the Royal Palace of Catholic Monarchs), Juderia de Cordoba (the Jewish Quarter), Puente Romano (the Roman Bridge), Moorish tea rooms (teterías) in Cordoba, Los patios de Cordoba (the beautiful old-time vibe patios full of flowers).

 Day 4-5: SEVILLE

 Seville is the next stop on this South Spain itinerary.

 The distance from Cordoba to Seville is about 145 km.

 - From Cordoba to Seville by car: an hour and 50 min drive.

 - From Cordoba to Seville by bus: 2 hours and 15 min ride.
 A one-way Corodab to Seville bus ticket costs about 12 €.

 - From Cordoba to Seville by train: It is a 45 min train ride.
 There are about 25 trains a day from Cordoba to Seville.
 A one-way Cordoba to Seville train ticket goes from 7.50 € to 30 €.